A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Application

-\textbf{Computer Science \& Software Engineering}: In the field of computer science and software engineering, LLM-based agents offer potential for automating coding, testing, debugging, and documentation generation~\cite{qin2023toolllm, qian2023communicative,hong2023metagpt,dong2023self,GPTEngineer,SmolModels,DemoGPT}.
+\textbf{Computer Science \& Software Engineering}: In the field of computer science and software engineering, LLM-based agents offer potential for automating coding, testing, debugging, and documentation generation~\cite{qian2023communicative,hong2023metagpt,dong2023self,GPTEngineer,SmolModels,DemoGPT}.
 ChatDev~\cite{qian2023communicative} proposes an end-to-end framework, where multiple agent roles communicate and collaborate through natural language conversations to complete the software development life cycle.
 This framework demonstrates efficient and cost-effective generation of executable software systems.
-ToolBench~\cite{qin2023toolllm} can be used for tasks such as code autocompletion and code recommendation.
-For example, ToolBench can automatically complete function names and variable names in code, as well as to recommend code snippets.
-MetaGPT~\cite{hong2023metagpt} abstracts multiple roles, such as product managers, architects, project managers, and engineers, to internally supervise code generation and enhance the quality of the final output code.
-This enables low-cost software development. \cite{dong2023self} presents a self-collaboration framework for code generation using LLMs, exemplified by ChatGPT.
-In this framework, multiple LLMs assume distinct "expert" roles for specific subtasks within a complex task.
+MetaGPT~\cite{hong2023metagpt} abstracts multiple roles, such as product managers, architects, project managers, and engineers, to supervise code generation process and enhance the quality of the final output code.
+This enables low-cost software development. ~\cite{dong2023self} presents a self-collaboration framework for code generation using LLMs.
+In this framework, multiple LLMs are assumed to be distinct "experts" for specific sub-tasks.
 They collaborate and interact according to specified instructions, forming a virtual team that facilitates each other's work.
 Ultimately, the virtual team collaboratively addresses code generation tasks without requiring human intervention.
-GPT-Engineer~\cite{GPTEngineer}, SmolModels~\cite{SmolModels} and DemoGPT~\cite{DemoGPT} are open-source projects that focus on automating code generation through prompts to complete development tasks.
-LLMs can also be applied to code bug testing and correction.
-LLIFT~\cite{li2023hitchhiker} utilizes LLMs to aid in static analysis for detecting code vulnerabilities, striking a balance between precision and scalability.
+LLIFT~\cite{li2023hitchhiker} employs LLMs to assist in conducting static analysis, specifically for identifying potential code vulnerabilities.
+This approach effectively manages the trade-off between accuracy and scalability.
+ChatEDA~\cite{he2023chateda} is an agent developed for electronic design automation (EDA) to streamline the design process by integrating task planning, script generation, and execution.
+CodeHelp~\cite{liffiton2023codehelp} is an agent designed to assist students and developers in debugging and testing their code.
+Its features include providing detailed explanations of error messages, suggesting potential fixes, and ensuring the accuracy of the code.
+Pentest~\cite{deng2023pentestgpt} is a penetration testing tool based on LLMs, which can effectively identify common vulnerabilities, and interpret source code to develop exploits.
+D-Bot~\cite{zhou2023llm} utilizes the capabilities of LLMs to systematically assess potential root causes of anomalies in databases.
+Through the implementation of a tree of thought approach, D-Bot enables LLMs to backtrack to previous steps in case the current step proves unsuccessful, thus enhancing the accuracy of the diagnosis process.